isomerpages/imda-codesg/_in-schools/0-overview.md

 #### **[National Infocomm Competition](/in-schools/national-infocomm-competition/)**<br>
 <br>
-The National Infocomm Competition (NIC) is a series of infocomm-themed competitions to expose students to areas such as robotics, artificial intelligence, data science and mobile application development.<br>
+A series of infocomm-themed competitions designed to expose students to areas such as robotics, artificial intelligence, data science and mobile application development.<br>

 *For all age groups.*